Olivia Newton-John: 1989–1998: Motherhood, cancer, and advocacy

 In September 1989, Newton-John released her self-described "self-indulgent" album, Warm and Tender, which reunited her with producer John Farrar, absent from her previous LP, and also marked a return to a more wholesome image.
 Inspired by her daughter, who appeared on the cover, the album featured lullabies and love songs for parents and their children.
-This album, the last one produced by Farrar, also failed to revive her recording career, as the disc reached only No. 124 Pop.
+This album, the last one solely produced by Farrar, also failed to revive her recording career, as the disc reached only No. 124 Pop.

 She was appointed a Goodwill ambassador to the United Nations Environment Programme.

 Newton-John's television work included starring in two Christmas films, A Mom for Christmas (1990) and A Christmas Romance (1994) – both top 10 Nielsen hits.

 Newton-John was primed for another comeback in 1992 when she compiled her third hits collection, Back to Basics: The Essential Collection 1971–1992, and planned her first tour since her Physical trek ten years earlier.
 Shortly after the album's release, Newton-John was diagnosed with breast cancer, forcing her to cancel all publicity for the album, including the tour.
 She received her diagnosis the same weekend her father died.

 Newton-John recovered.
 In 1991, she became the National Spokesperson for the Colette Chuda Environmental Fund/CHEC (Children's Health Environmental Coalition) following the death from Wilms' tumour of five-year-old Colette Chuda, daughter of Newton-John's friend Nancy Chuda.
 Later, Newton-John became an advocate for breast cancer research and other health issues.
 She was a product spokesperson for the Liv-Kit, a breast self-examination product, and also founded her own cancer centre in her home town in Australia.

 Newton-John's cancer diagnosis also affected the type of music she recorded.
 In 1994, she released Gaia: One Woman's Journey, which chronicled her ordeal.
 Co-produced by Newton-John for ONJ Productions, Gaia was originally issued by Festival in Australia but also distributed by various independent labels in Japan and Europe.
 In 2002, there was an American distribution by Hip-O Records, and a subsequent re-release in 2012 by Green Hill featured an alternative cover photo.
 Gaia was the first album on which Newton-John wrote all the music and lyrics herself, and this endeavour encouraged her to become more active as a songwriter thereafter.
 The single "No Matter What You Do" entered the Australian top 40, and the second single, the environmentally themed "Don't Cut Me Down", was also used in the film It's My Party, a 1996 AIDS drama.
 The Latin-fuelled "Not Gonna Give into It" eventually became heavily showcased in concert performance; "The Way of Love" was featured in the telefilm A Christmas Romance, and "Trust Yourself" was incorporated into both the TV movie The Wilde Girls and the theatrical film Sordid Lives.

 Newton-John was listed as president of the Isle of Man Basking shark Society between 1998 and 2005.